 The purpose of this fraction game is to introduce fraction terms and increase the children’s ability to visualize fraction pieces relative to a whole object.

-- One or two sets of Foam Fraction Circlesor any color-coded foam fraction circle sets depending on number of children (remove the whole circle)
+- One or two sets of color-coded foam fraction circle sets depending on number of children (remove the whole circle from the sets)

-- For each child: one whole cardboard circle the same size as the whole circle in the set (trace one then cut a pile at a time from lightweight card)
+- For each child: one whole cardboard circle the same size as the whole circle in the set (trace one then cut out 3 or 4 at a time from lightweight card)

-- Teacher turns over a number card between 2 and 8, and places it on the carpet (depends on students' abilities)
+- Teacher turns over a number card between 2 and 5, and places it on the carpet

-- All the children observe each others circles and observe which shapes filled most, all, or more than all of the circles and which shapes filled less of the circles
+- All the children observe each others circles and observe which shapes filled more or less of their cardboard circles.

-- Teacher uses fraction terms when discussing the game results (E.G. Joey used a one third piece and 3 of the one twelfth pieces, Sarah used 1 of the third pieces and 3 of the one eighth pieces)
+- Teacher uses fraction vocabulary when discussing the game results (E.G. Joey used a one-third piece and three of the one-twelfth pieces, Sarah used one of the one-third pieces and two of the one-eighth pieces)

-The purpose of this fraction game is to introduce children to the fraction terms, not to have them memorize them and to help children to develop fraction number sense.
+The purpose of this fraction game is to introduce children to the fraction terms (not to have them memorize them) and to help children develop fraction number sense.

-- One lightweight card cut out of each shape (easy to make by placing one of each shape on the photocopier and then cutting the shapes out).
+- One of each fraction shape cut out of lightweight card (easy to make by placing one of each foam shape on the photocopier, copying them onto card and then cutting the shapes out).